SungHyunShin/Systems-Programming-Final-Project/README.md

 Summary of things that don't work (quite right).

 We are aware that we fail one test to correctly mime-type .html.
 We fail to this because we think some default mime-type is being incorrectly put in, but we could not locate the source of this problem.
 We also have a problem in forking with valgrind leaks, but the forking valgrind test does pass all of the test_spidey.sh tests.
-When using working, we also found that the server does not auto close itself once the tests are over, and we think that stems from either a while(true) loop or from previous valgrind erros.
+When using forking, we also found that the server does not auto close itself once the tests are over, and we think that stems from either a while(true) loop or from previous valgrind erros.

 Contributions
 -------------